Tuttotorna/OMNIABASE/README.md

+#OMNIABASE

-#OMNIABASE is a multirepresentational framework for structural analysis.
+OMNIABASE is a multirepresentational framework for structural analysis.

 It does not replace existing knowledge.
 It tests whether a single representation is structurally sufficient.